 • indirect impact, which is associated with increased sensitivity of patients, and is unpredictable.

-By the nature of the disease, the disease happenschronic and acute.
-Acute drug hepatitis develops after taking drugs about a week later and is rare.
-Usually, it occurs with individual drug intolerance and direct exposure to drugs.
-Chronic drug-induced hepatitis usually develops gradually, and the clinical picture is similar to all existing liver diseases.
-The time of development of this form of the disease ranges from several months to several years.
-The danger of chronic drug hepatitis is that it can flow without symptoms, without changing the color of the skin.
-If the patient stops taking medication, usually even minor symptoms disappear.
-It is impossible to determine exactly when the onset of drug-induced hepatitis occurs.
-In some cases, drug damage to the liver develops after a long-term intake of a drug, in other cases, the disease can develop in a few hours or days after the start of therapy.
-The most complex form of drug damage to the liver is acute massive necrosis, that is, death of liver tissue due to exposure to toxic substances.
-Acute massive necrosis of the liver develops quickly enough and early leads to liver failure and cirrhosis of the liver.
-The most serious disease, similar to the drug hepatitis, is Reye's syndrome, it occurs in children who took aspirin during acute viral infections.
-As a rule, the abolition of the medication leads to the restoration of liver functions and the recovery of a person.
-Chronic medicamentous hepatitis occurs in patients who are forced to use certain drugs for a long time (anti-tuberculosis, anticonvulsant, antidiabetic, anti-inflammatory drugs). symptoms of drug-induced hepatitis
+Depending on the nature of the disease, it can bechronic and acute.
+Acute drug-induced hepatitis develops after taking drugs about a week later and is quite rare.
+It usually occurs with individual intolerance to drugs and direct exposure to drugs.
+Chronic drug-induced hepatitis, as a rule, develops gradually, and the clinical picture is similar to all existing liver diseases.
+The development time of this form of the disease is from several months to several years.
+The danger of chronic drug-induced hepatitis is that it can occur without symptoms, without changing the color of the skin.
+If the patient stops taking medications, usually even minor symptoms disappear.
+It is impossible to determine the exact moment of onset of drug-induced hepatitis.
+In some cases, drug-induced liver damage develops after many years of taking a drug, in other cases the disease can develop several hours or days after the start of therapy.
+The most complex form of drug-induced liver damage is acute massive necrosis, that is, the death of liver tissue due to exposure to toxic substances.
+Acute massive necrosis of the liver develops quite quickly and early leads to liver failure and cirrhosis.
+The most severe disease similar to drug-induced hepatitis is Reye's syndrome, which occurs in children who took aspirin during acute viral infections.
+As a rule, stopping the drug leads to restoration of liver function and recovery.
+Chronic drug-induced hepatitis occurs in patients who are forced to take certain drugs for a long time (anti-tuberculosis, anticonvulsants, antidiabetic, anti-inflammatory drugs).symptoms of drug-induced hepatitis

 Symptoms and signs of drug-induced hepatitis

-The disease has symptoms that are typical for almost all types of hepatitis:
+The disease has symptoms typical of almost any type of hepatitis:

 • vomiting, nausea, belching with bitter aftertaste, decreased appetite, stool disorders (diarrhea, constipation), weight loss;